Skip to content

 Elizabeth Bowen, Sourced:enotes

 Irish author Elizabeth Bowen (Elizabeth Dorothea Cole Bowen) was born in Herbert Place, Dublin, on 7 June 1899.
-As a child, her parents brought her to Bowen’s Court, at Farahy, County Cork.
-However, in 1907 her mother took her to England as her father became mentally ill.
-When you calculate age of Elizabeth Bowen, she was only 18 at that time.
+Her parents brought her to Bowen’s Court at Farahy, County Cork as a child.
+However, in 1907, her mother took her to England as her father became mentally ill.
+When you calculate the age of Elizabeth Bowen, she was only 18.
 She became a literary figure in the same city and is still remembered due to her thoughts.
-Her mother died in 1912 and the young Elizabeth Bowen was raised by her aunts in Hythe.
+Her mother died in 1912, and the young Elizabeth Bowen was raised by her aunts in Hythe.

 The young Elizabeth Bowen was educated at Downe House School, Berkshire.
 Here, she decided to pursue writing.
-She became a member of the Bloomsbury Group, a group for young writers.
-While a member she became friends with Rose Macaulay, an English author, who helped her find a publisher for her first collection of short stories called “Encounters”.
+She joined the Bloomsbury Group, a group for young writers.
+While a member, she became friends with Rose Macaulay, an English author, who helped her find a publisher for her first collection of short stories called “Encounters”.
 She published “Encounters” in 1923, the same year she married Alan Cameron.
 This marriage was never consummated.
-However, the young Elizabeth Bowen engaged with various other relationships, including relationships with Charles Ritchie, Seán Ó Faoláin, and May Sarton.
+However, the young Elizabeth Bowen engaged in various other relationships, including relationships with Charles Ritchie, Seán Ó Faoláin, and May Sarton.

 Later, in 1930, Elizabeth Bowen inherited Bowen’s Court.
 However, she remained in England and made frequent visits back to Ireland.
 She did not return to Ireland until her husband retired in 1952.
 They then settled in Bowen’s Court.
 After settling here, he died only a few months later.
-As a traveling widow, Elizabeth Bowen struggled to maintain Bowen’s Court.
+As a travelling widow, Elizabeth Bowen struggled to maintain Bowen’s Court.
 She then had to sell the house in 1959, and it was demolished the following year, in 1960.
-She then spent a number of years without a permanent home before settling in Church Hill, Hythe in 1965.
+She then spent several years without a permanent home before settling in Church Hill, Hythe in 1965.

 Her final novel “Eva Trout, or Changing Scenes” was published in 1968 and was awarded the 1969 James Trait Black Memorial Prize.
-Soon after, in 1972 she fell ill.
-She was spending Christmas in Kinsale, County Cork with Major Stephen Vernon and Lady Ursula, but was hospitalised soon after arriving.
+Soon after, in 1972, she fell ill.
+She was spending Christmas in Kinsale, County Cork, with Major Stephen Vernon and Lady Ursula but was quickly hospitalised after arriving.
 She had developed Lung Cancer, and only a couple of months later, on 22 February 1973, she died at the age of 73.
 She was buried with her husband in Farahy Churchyard, County Cork, close to Bowen’s Court Gate.

 Elizabeth Bowen has left a permanent mark on the literary world.
 This Irish author is studied widely today in schools and universities globally.